gaslight/posts/posts/2013-08-08-with-purpose.md

 Fortunately, other people have been willing to share their processes and experiences, and from that I've learned from them, in order to arrive at a vision for Gaslight that inspires and motivates all of us, we needed to define who we are and where we want to go using the following formula:

-Core Ideology + Envisioned Future = Vision
+**Core Ideology + Envisioned Future = Vision**

 In order to get to an inspiring vision, we first needed to define our core ideology.
 Specifically, why do we exist (core purpose) and what do we stand for (core values)?
 We obviously were living with purpose and values, or we would have failed long ago, but what were they?
 We'd never tried to define them.
 We decided no one was leaving that weekend without at least defining the reason why Gaslight exists, our Core Purpose.

 We talked a lot about what was important to us.
 Why we make decisions the way we do.
 What was important and inspiring to everyone in the company.
 Why did we gravitate to certain work and activities and not others.
 It took us all weekend, but we did it.
 We accomplished what we set out to do, and that was define in writing why Gaslight exists.
 This is what we came up with, and what guides us today:

-Core Purpose
-"Gaslight exists to inspire creators to learn, build, and share great things with our community."
+> "Gaslight exists to inspire creators to learn, build, and share great things with our community."

 Why did this make sense for us?
 Why the three pillars of learning, building, and sharing?
 What does community mean?
 Glad you asked!